-The following sections provide information about the requirements that your system must meet, and limitations that apply when you install or upgrade Unified Communications Manager or Instant Messaging and Presence serivce.
+The following sections provide information about the requirements that your system must meet, and limitations that apply when you install or upgrade Unified Communications Manager or IM and Presence Service serivce.

-Do not modify any of the Instant Messaging and Presence Service server entries on the Application Server or Server configuration pages of the Cisco Unified CM Administration interface.
-The Instant Messaging and Presence Service upgrade process automatically updates these entries on the Unified Communications Manager cluster during the final stages (switch version) of the upgrade process.
+Do not modify any of the IM and Presence Service Service server entries on the Application Server or Server configuration pages of the Cisco Unified CM Administration interface.
+The IM and Presence Service Service upgrade process automatically updates these entries on the Unified Communications Manager cluster during the final stages (switch version) of the upgrade process.

-For upgrades from Release 8.x or 9.x to Release 10.x or later, any manual modification of these entries during the upgrade process will result in data migration failures between Instant Messaging and Presence Service and Unified Communications Manager.
-If such failures occur, you must restart the entire upgrade process for both Unified Communications Manager and Instant Messaging and Presence Service clusters.
+For upgrades from Release 8.x or 9.x to Release 10.x or later, any manual modification of these entries during the upgrade process will result in data migration failures between IM and Presence Service Service and Unified Communications Manager.
+If such failures occur, you must restart the entire upgrade process for both Unified Communications Manager and IM and Presence Service Service clusters.

-This section describes the limitations that apply when you install or upgrade Unified Communications Manager or the Instant Messaging and Presence Service.
+This section describes the limitations that apply when you install or upgrade Unified Communications Manager or the IM and Presence Service Service.

 Do not install Unified Communications Manager in a large Class A or Class B subnet that contains a large number of devices.

 The number of Unified Communications Manager subscriber nodes in a cluster cannot exceed 4 subscriber nodes and 4 standby nodes, for a total of 8 subscribers.
 The total number of servers in a cluster, including the Unified Communications Manager publisher node, TFTP server, and media servers, cannot exceed 21.

 The maximum number of IM and Presence Service nodes in a cluster is 6.